JoaoCarlinho/video_generator/backend/alembic/versions/README.md

 ## Why?

-The project had accumulated migration files with conflicts (duplicate revision IDs) and the schema needed a fresh start.
+The campaign had accumulated migration files with conflicts (duplicate revision IDs) and the schema needed a fresh start.

 ## New Approach